linzj/gen-trace/README.md

 setprop wrap.you.app.package.name /data/local/tmp/wrapper
 ```
 ####CAVEATS
-1. On Android 5.0 or above, you also need to shutdown SELinux:
+1.On Android 5.0 or above, you also need to shutdown SELinux:
 ```
 setenforce 0
 ```
-2. The second argument of setprop can not exceed 32 char long.
+2.The second argument of setprop can not exceed 32 char long.
 So you need to
 truncate that argument to 32 chars.

-3. The generated .json file is not put an end mark into.
+3.The generated .json file is not put an end mark into.
 And needed to post
 process.
 So you needs to do the following:
 ```
 python post_process.py <generated json> >trace.json
 ```
 And the post processed json file here is trace.json.

-4. To maximum the precision, I use nanosecond as unit.
+4.To maximum the precision, I use nanosecond as unit.
 But chrome uses
 microseconds.
 So the output graph may looks 1000 times longer.

 ##Design